Brown Trout wade fly fishing in the world famous River Tweed

 The Tweed is the second longest river in Scotland and takes great pride in the fact that it produces more fish caught to the fly than any other river in Britain.

 All along its 97-mile course, this ancient river is surrounded by myth and mystery.
-Your guides have fished this river since they were boys.
-The River is set in stunning scenery and offers some of the best of wild brown trout fishing in Scotland yet you will be fishing only 50 minutes from Edinburgh City Centre.
+Our guides have fished this river since they were boys.
+The River meanders through the Tweed valley eastwards towards the sea at Berwick on Tweed and is set in stunning scenery.
+It offers some of the best of wild brown trout fishing in Scotland yet you will be fishing only 50 minutes from Edinburgh City Centre.

 How does your fishing guided day go?

-Your guide will be on your shoulder all day and is happy to give you local fishing techniques, casting tips, take photos and share stories.
+Your guide lives and breathes the Tweed, he will be on your shoulder all day and is happy to give you local fishing techniques, casting tips, take photos and share stories.
 When you need solitude you can just enjoy the river.

 Included in this package

-- All licenses and fishing permits for a private stretch of the river
+- Fishing permits for a private stretch of the river Tweed

 - Professional dedicated river guide, learn to read the river and connect with fish